History of The Fort Jennings State Bank

 In 1997, an important step was taken to help the bank remain an independent, community bank.
 From its inception in 1918, the bank had been owned by its stockholders.
 In December 1997, a holding company, FJSB Bancshares, Inc, was formed, with The Fort Jennings State Bank as its wholly owned subsidiary.
 The stockholders of The Fort Jennings State Bank became the stockholders of FJSB Bancshares, inc.

 As the millenium dawned, the bank adopted a formal mission statement:

 The purpose of The Fort Jennings State Bank is to become the bank of choice in the communities we serve.
 We will accomplish this by offering to our customers the financial services they expect while providing a return to our owners.
 In accomplishing this mission, we will remain an independent community bank.

 The purpose of the mission statement is to help all employees, stockholders and customers realize the purpose of the bank’s existence.
 In addition, a new motto “the Bank of choice” was implemented.

 In 2008, the bank observed its 90th anniversary.
 While larger and more diverse than in its first years of operation, The Fort Jennings State Bank has never forgotten the customers who have made this operation successful.
 With the economic and banking challlenges which presented themselves beginnig in 2008 and the continued worldwide economic slump, The Fort Jennings State Bank is proud that it remains an independently owned, community bank dedicated to serving its customers.

-As of September 2012, The Fort Jennings State Bank had assets of over $154 million and 33 employees.
+As of December 2016, The Fort Jennings State Bank has assets of over $172.6 million and 35 employees.